bangarharshit/Rx-Error-Prone/README.md

 is the responsibility of the OnSubscribe implementation.

 Use any of the other overloaded `create` methods or `just/fromCallable` any other generator.

+## Rxlint
+[Rxlint](https://bitbucket.org/littlerobots/rxlint) is a great tool but has a few limitations:

+1. It is specific to android.
+2. It is a separate tool and not the part of your build tool chain.

+Error prone is integrated into the compilation chain and so it helps you [fail early](https://artemzin.com/blog/android-development-culture-the-document-qualitymatters/).
+For some this may not be an issue since intellij flags all the lint/error-prone errors, so it is fail earlier.